 - 97% of American professionals are within 3 feet of their mobile devices 24 hours a day, and they look at their phone 344 times a day.

+All those facts are startling (hey, don’t shoot the messenger!).
 That’s why we say you need to be mobile first.
 Mobile needs to be your strategy.

 So what does a mobile marketing strategy look like?
 It's about reaching people where they're at—on their mobile device.

-It could be a text message they receive on their device, but it could also be an email they read, a video they watch, social media they consume—all on their device.
+It could be a text message they receive on their device, but it could also be an email they read, multimedia they watch, social media they consume—all on their device.
 It could be a ringless voicemail that goes to their device, even direct mail they connect with through a QR code on their device.

 5 Steps to Creating a Mobile Marketing Strategy